mlochbaum/BQN/doc/quick.md

 ### Subfunction

-The function `Proc` is called on each character of `𝕩` along with the previous character, and says what to at that position.
+The function `Proc` is called on each character of `𝕩` along with the previous character, and says what to do at that position.
 Also, it's deliberately inconsistent to cover more BQN features.
 Here's the whole thing:

     Proc ← {
       · 𝕊 ' ': spl⇐1 ;             # Space: break and delete it